Understanding the Freeze-Drying Process.

 • Pharmaceuticals and vaccines

-• Baby food, breast milk, and dairy
+• Baby food and dairy

-• Meats, fruits, and vegetables
+• Meats, fruits, vegetables, and full meals

 • Candy, coffee, and desserts

-• Biotech and research applications
+• Biotech and research labs

-• Plasma preservation and medical samples
+• Plasma and medical sample preservation

 • Taxidermy and biological specimens